 Application and Scholarships

-Participation in the training begins with submitting a completed application (application link here).
-Spaces are limited; for the third cohort we’re on track to have 2-3 times the number of applicants as there are spaces.
+Participation in the training begins with submitting a completed application (new application link coming soon).
+Spaces are limited, and we anticipate several times the number of applicants as there are spaces.
 Accepted applicants will be invited to register, see application for details.

 Some partial scholarships are available for applicants in need.
 To apply, please submit both the training application and the scholarship application (scholarship link here).
 Applicants of other-than-European ancestries, diverse gender expressions, geographic diversity to reach new populations, various cultural proficiencies, and/or with a commitment to serving populations who may not otherwise enjoy access to ancestral healing work will be given some preference.